sitestacker/docs/_articles/install-site-stacker/server-requirements-linux.md

 Elasticsearch 1.7.x (Elasticsearch 1.7.6 at the time of this writing, but latest 1.7.x is recommended).

 1. Installation: check out the official guide at <https://www.elastic.co/guide/en/elasticsearch/reference/1.7/_installation.html>.
+2. Configure scripting by adding this setting to the `config/elasticsearch.yml` file in all nodes in the cluster: `script.engine.groovy.inline.search: true`.
-2. Run as a Service: check out <https://www.elastic.co/guide/en/elasticsearch/reference/1.7/setup-service.html>.
+3. Run as a Service: check out <https://www.elastic.co/guide/en/elasticsearch/reference/1.7/setup-service.html>.
-3. Index data: Once Elasticsearch is running, you can index the data from the cli (recommended) by running `App/Console/cake Search.Elastic indexAll -v`.
+4. Index data: Once Elasticsearch is running, you can index the data from the cli (recommended) by running `App/Console/cake Search.Elastic indexAll -v`.
 Alternatively, you can index the data in Site Planner by right clicking a site in Content Explorer (left side).

 > Note: Is it very important to configure Run as a Service so ElasticSearch will restart automatically after a server restart.